How To Set Up A Purchase Order Approval Process

 One thing that could happen is you will end up having to ask for management’s approval for almost every single process.
 Needless to say, this will slow you down a lot.

 So ask yourself why you would need management’s approval.
 Is it to control spending, or to keep them in the loop?

 If you want to set up management approvals, set up a higher threshold.

 Forgetting about your process

 Setting up a process is one thing, but actually implementing it is another.
-Best in class companies have 85% of spend going through a purchase order process.
+Best in class companies have 85% of the spend going through a purchase order process.

 You have to analyze the efficiency of your purchase process regularly.
 We recommend a quarterly review of the process to measure the effectiveness and then adjust accordingly.
-An objective way to measure the effectiveness of purchasing workflow is to calculate and report on the end to end cycle time for a purchase order.
+An objective way to measure the effectiveness of purchasing workflow is to calculate and report on the end-to-end cycle time for a purchase order.

 When it comes to designing an effective purchase order approval process, there is no secret recipe that works for everyone.
 You’ll need to implement and re-iterate until you find out what works for you.
 But hopefully, by following the steps above, you’ll find your feet easier.